MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/no-free-busy-information-retrieved.md

 ---
 title: ErrorMailRecipientNotFound when viewing free/busy information
-description: Describes an issue in which you can't view free/busy information of a user who is in another forest or tenant from Scheduling Assistant.
+description: Fixes ErrorMailRecipientNotFound ResponseCode that occurs when viewing free/busy information of a user in another organization by using Scheduling Assistant.
 author: v-charloz
 audience: ITPro
 ms.service: exchange-online